Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-send-oc.md

 An integration between OrderCloud and Send comes down capturing commerce events on your OrderCloud-powered website and then forwarding those events over to Sitecore Send to track visitor activity and ordering behavior.

+You will find some code samples displayed as part of the different use cases below, you can also find further samples in this GitHub repository: https://github.com/Sitecore/Integration-Blueprints/tree/main/Sitecore%20OrderCloud%20&%20Sitecore%20Send

 ## Data Responsibilities

 ### Sitecore OrderCloud Data Responsibilities